pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 Required:

 - `expiry_time` (String) The expiry time of the secondary secret.
-- `secret` (String) Secondary client secret for Basic Authentication.
+- `secret` (String, Sensitive) Secondary client secret for Basic Authentication.
 To update the secondary client secret, specify the plaintext value in this field.
 This field will not be populated for GET requests.